 Of the total number of subjects in the clinical studies of Taclonex® Ointment, approximately 14% were 65 years and older and approximately 3% were 75 years and over.

-No overall differences in safety or effectiveness of Taclonex® Ointment were observed between these subjects and younger subjects.
+No overall differences in safety or effectiveness of Taclonex®Ointment were observed between these subjects and younger subjects.
 All other reported clinical experience has not identified any differences in response between elderly and younger patients.
 However, greater sensitivity of some older individuals cannot be ruled out.

-Taclonex® (calcipotriene and betamethasone dipropionate) Ointment, 0.005%/0.064% contains calcipotriene hydrate and betamethasone propionate.
+Taclonex® (calcipotriene and betamethasone dipropionate) Ointment, 0.005%/0.064% contains calcipotriene hydrate and betamethasone dipropionate.
 It is intended for topical use only.

 Calcipotriene hydrate is a synthetic vitamin D3 analogue.